evansa/challenge/README.md

 # challenge
-A simple technical challenge task
+A simple technical challenge

-This sample application that picks a country at random and asks you to guess the capital.
+This sample application picks a country at random and asks you to guess the capital.

 To run this application: